A poem of ascent of David,

 Again we see here David's humility, a child clearly understands he needs his mother but as adults we like to pretend that we need no one.
 Of course this is false, each and every one of us depends upon the kindness of others, none of us can make it alone.

-David, the king, is imagining himself as a baby, dependent upon his mother for his very survival.
+David, the king, is imaging himself as a baby, dependent upon his mother for his very survival.
+His humility reminds us that we never really outgrow the need for our dear mother.

-Let Israel yearn for God for now and for ever
+Let Israel yearn for God now and for ever

 Let us now and forever realize that there are life forces beyond our control.
 Let us recognize that man is not the final judge and master.
-So much is beyond our control.
+So much is beyond our knowledge and our control.